 The Museum of Frankincense Land in Salalah borders the ruins of Al Baleed Archaeological Park and is dedicated to the trading history of this ancient port.
 Visitors can discover how trade with Frankincense and maritime strength ensured the region flourished in the 12th century.

 Samharam – Khawr Ruri

-Set in Dhofar’s largest nature reserve, the ruins of Samharam are part of the Land of Frankincense UNCESCO World Heritage Site.
+Set in Dhofar’s largest nature reserve, the ruins of Samharam are part of the Land of Frankincense UNESCO World Heritage Site.
 The port played an important part in trade over 2000 years ago.
 Overlooking Khawr Ruri, the history of the settlement and port is showcased at the on-site museum.
-Queen Sheba is alleged to have had a palace at Samharam.
+The Queen of Sheba is said to have once had a palace at Samharam.